-Each military service has its own military investigative agency.
+Each military service has its own military law enforcement agencies.

 - Navy and Marine Corps: Naval Criminal Investigative Service (NCIS)

-- Air Force: Office of Special Investigations (OSI)
+- Air Force and Space Force: Office of Special Investigations (OSI)

 - US Army: Criminal Investigations Division (CID)